 Written by Alex Vella

-To give you a bit more insight into the performance of our users and software, every month we go through our overall results, as well as taking a deeper look into our performance with each individual sport and leagues.
+To give you a bit more insight into the performance of our users and software, we have just started writing an article every month where we go through our overall results, as well as taking a deeper look into our performance with each individual sport.

 Start a free week trial (no card details required) of Trademate Sports.